DnOberon/tdms/README.md

 - Read files with DAQmx data and data indices
 - Read all segments in file, along with their groups and channels (per segment only)
 - Read all raw data contained in all segments in file (as a `Vec<u8>` only at the present time)
+- Iterator for Long Double channels, non-interleaved and non DAQmx data only

 ### Planned Features